iioaia/VEML6075_UV-Sensor/README.md

 # python
 My Python Learning Experience

 My objective is to learn about Python and make something I think is interesting.
-With the Internet and my willpower I managed to learn about some of the basic fundamental aspects of Python and hardware programming.
+Learn about some of the basic fundamental aspects of Python and hardware programming.

 Using a VEML6075 UV sensor to collect UV data that will then be displayed on a Unicornhat HD 16x16 LED panel.